Differences Between WordPress vs Wix

 Below are the top 6 comparisons between WordPress and Wix:

 Let us discuss some of the major differences between WordPress and Wix:

 - WordPress is open-source, which can be used and modify for free, whereas Wix offers a basic website for free with limited facilities; we need to use a premium service to use all features.

 - Wix is easy to use as it provides a drag and drop facility, whereas, in WordPress, we need to familiarize ourselves with all options and how to use them.

-- Wix has widespread customer support through email, call, tutorials, etc., whereas WordPress has no official support, but it has support through forums and communities.
+- Wix has widespread customer support through email, calls, tutorials, etc., whereas WordPress has no official support, but it has supported through forums and communities.